Thailand Creative Culture Agency: History

+On 25 March 2026, Yodchanan Wongsawat and Julapun Amornvivat, together with members of parliament from the Pheu Thai Party, jointly submitted a total of ten party-sponsored bills to Lertsak Phattanachaikul in his capacity as the Second Deputy Speaker of the House of Representatives.
+Among these was the Thailand Creative Culture Agency Bill, proposed by Jiraporn Sindhuprai, a former Minister Attached to the Prime Minister’s Office.

 Mission

 Thailand Creative Culture Agency will be a strategic agency that fully integrates missions and budgets to support the soft power industry, and has joint plans with both government and private agencies to promote and support Thailand's soft power industry at the international level.

 The Thailand Creative Culture Agency will support the soft power industry as follows: